srobb1/CSHL_NGS/lecture/NGS_DNA.slides.md

     J - Illumina 1.5+ Phred+64,  raw reads typically (3, 40)
         with 0=unused, 1=unused, 2=Read Segment Quality Control Indicator (bold)
         (Note: See discussion above).
+    L - Illumina 1.8+ Phred+33,  raw reads typically (0, 41)

 ---
 #Read naming

-ID is usually the machine ID followed by flowcell number column, row, cell of the read.
+ID is usually a combination of the machine ID, run number, flowcell ID, lane, column, row, adapter seqeunce, and read pair number.

-Paired-End naming can exist because data are in two file, first read in file 1 is paired with first read in file 2, etc. This is how data come from the sequence base calling pipeline.
+Paired-End naming can exist because data are in two file, first read in file 1 is paired with first read in file 2, etc. This is how data comes from the sequence base calling pipeline.
 The trailing /1 and /2 indicate they are the read-pair 1 or 2.

 In this case #CTTGTA indicates the barcode sequence since this was